blue-prism/ApplicationModellerConversion/README.md

 User Guide can be found at [here](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/Blue%20Prism%20User%20Guide%20-%20Application%20Modeller%20Conversion%20Tool.pdf).
 It is highly recommended that you read it carefully before commencing working with the tool.

+Change Log has been created and will be updated from 25 Feb 2021.
+It can be found [here](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/CHANGELOG.md)

 ## Factors that May Impact the Conversion Outcome

 * Browsers Do Behave Differently